tomvanbraeckel/yamcs.github.com/docs/server/Installation.md

     rpm -e yamcs

 #### Starting the Yamcs Server
-Normally the Yamcs Server should be configured to start automatically on boot via `/etc/init.d/yamcs-server`.
-The command will automatically run itself as a lower privilege user (username `yamcs`), but must initially be run as root for this to happen.
-Yamcs Server can be started and stopped as a service via commands such as `service yamcs-server start` and `service yamcs-server stop`.
+Normally the Yamcs Server should be configured to start automatically on boot via <tt>/etc/init.d/yamcs-server</tt>.
+The command will automatically run itself as a lower privilege user (username <tt>yamcs</tt>), but must initially be run as root for this to happen.
+Yamcs Server can be started and stopped as a service via commands such as <tt>service yamcs-server start</tt> and <tt>service yamcs-server stop</tt>.
 These commands use the init.d script and will run Yamcs as the appropriate user.
-It is also possible to directly use the script `/opt/yamcs/bin/yamcs-server.sh`, but use of the `service` command is preferred.
+It is also possible to directly use the script <tt>/opt/yamcs/bin/yamcs-server.sh</tt>, but use of the <tt>service</tt> command is preferred.

-Regardless of how Yamcs server is started, all the options are read from the configuration file `yamcs.yaml`.
+Regardless of how Yamcs server is started, all the options are read from the configuration file <tt>etc/yamcs.yaml</tt>.